mklingen/RiffusionVST/README.md

 ## Build from Source
 1. Download mklingen's special branch, and run the vst server after the lengthy install steps, getting torch setup, conda, etc. https://github.com/mklingen/riffusion-inference
 2. Download and install [juce](https://juce.com/get-juce/download), including Projucer.
 3. Open `RiffusionVST.jucer`, and run through the steps of generating a project, either in Visual Studio or XCode.
+Then, you should see an option like `File > Save and Open in IDE`, which should open either visual studio, xcode or some other IDE for developing C++ code.
 4. On Windows: Build this plugin in Visual Studio after using projucer to generate Visual Studio project files.
 5. A plugin will be generated in the `Builds` folder.
 6. Add the plugin to your favorite DAW.